Stem and Leaf Plot

 What is Stem and Leaf Plot?

-A stem and leaf plot is a way of organizing data into a form that makes it easy to observe the frequency of different types of values.
+A stem and leaf plot also called a stem and leaf diagram is a way of organizing data into a form that makes it easy to observe the frequency of different types of values.
 It is a graph that shows numerical data arranged in order.
 Each data value is broken into a stem and a leaf.

 In the image given below, the stem values are listed one below the other in ascending order and the leaf values are listed left to right from the stem values in ascending order.